-Carbon steel is recognized as one of the best materials for woks because of its durability, thermal conduction and manageable weight.
-That’s why we had to go with the Made In Blue Carbon Steel Wok as our top wok recommendation.
+Carbon steel is recognized as one of the best materials because of its durability, thermal conduction and manageable weight.
+That’s why we had to go with the Made In Blue Carbon Steel Wok as our top recommendation.

 The Made In Wok consistently delivers excellent results, making it a sure thing when you want a great meal.
 Try seasoning the pan with grapeseed oil or avocado oil for the best nonstick effect.

-You don’t really need much to make the most of your wok, but you will find the wok accessories below to be very helpful.
+You don’t really need much to make the most of your wok, but you will find the wok accessories below to be very helpful, especially with nonstick qualities.
 For safety reasons, convenience or practicality, the right accessory will seal the deal and take your cooking experience from great to perfect.

 Your wok must be kept very hot throughout cooking for optimal results.
 To protect your hands and arms from burns, using cooking utensils with longer handles is best.

 Metal utensils cannot be used on pans such as the Aroma Housewares AEW-306 5-Quart Electric Wok, since it has a factory nonstick coating.
 You also won’t want to use stainless steel utensils.
-But you should have no problem finding silicon or wood alternatives to make your cooking experience safe and fun.
+But you should have no problem finding silicon or wooden alternatives to make your cooking experience safe and fun.

 Hot Handle Holders

 Some woks do not have a long handle.
-Instead, they have sturdy side handles like the Lodge P14W3 Pro-Logic Cast Iron Wok.
+Instead, they have sturdy side handles similar to the Lodge P14W3 Pro-Logic Cast Iron.

-You will need a set of silicone hot handle holders to pick up the hot wok safely.
-These fit over each of the handles and can be left on, even when cooking, so you can pick the wok up at a moment’s notice.
+You will need a set of silicone holders to pick up the hot wok safely.
+These fit over each of them and can be left on, even when cooking, so you can pick the wok up at a moment’s notice.
 Alternatively, a nice set of oven mitts or heat-resistant pot holders can do the trick.

-A round-bottomed wok can be used on an electric or flat-top gas stove by setting the wok on a wok ring.
+A round-bottomed wok can be used on a stove by setting the wok on a wok ring.
 The ring prevents the rounded wok from moving about during the cooking process.
-It also holds the wok squarely over the heat source to improve heat conduction.
+It also holds it squarely over the heat source to improve heat conduction.

 *Dishwasher-safe woks are an exception to this rule.

 - Shopping: Assess your kitchen and consider your personal preferences before choosing a wok.
 Do you have space for a traditional wok or only a small wok?
-Do you need a wok that you can take camping or will it never leave your home kitchen?
+Do you need a wok that you can take camping or will it never leave your home?
 Would you prefer a dishwasher safe wok or do you want to wash and season by hand?
 Take a breath and brainstorm your ideas and put them into action.

-- When your wok arrives and is removed from its packaging, you may notice a dark, oily sheen on its surface.
+- When your purchase arrives and is removed from its packaging, you may notice a dark, oily sheen.
 This is a temporary coating used to prevent the formation of rust before the pan can be properly seasoned.
 Fully remove this oil by washing the wok with soap and warm water.
 This will be the only time you ever use soap on your wok.
 The factory oil can be difficult to remove and may take several rounds of washing.

 - Seasoning: Now that your wok is cleaned, it’s time to season it.
 Make sure it is completely dry by first heating it up on the stove on high heat for a full 10 minutes.
 Tilt the wok to ensure that the sides are being dried as well.

-- If you’re seasoning a carbon steel wok like the Made In Blue Carbon Steel, the heat of the stove will turn its surface from black to silver.
+- If you’re seasoning a carbon steel wok, the heat of the stove will turn it from black to silver.
 This means it is ready to be seasoned.
 Use a folded paper towel to apply a thin layer of high smoke point oil such as grapeseed, avocado or safflower oil.

 - Cooking: Place your wok on the stove and crank the heat to high.
 It is best to heat your wok until it smokes a bit before adding any oil or ingredients.

 - Once the wok is hot, add cold cooking oil and the ingredients to be prepared.
-If needed, add a bit of water at a time to create steam.
+If needed, add a bit of water at a time for steam to be created.
 Keep in mind that too much water will cool the wok and prevent the ingredients from getting a nice, smoky sear.

 - Let your ingredients begin to brown before you toss or flip them over.
-Since you have seasoned your wok well, you won’t need to worry about food sticking to the surface of the pan.
+Since you have seasoned your wok well, you won’t need to worry about food sticking to the pan.